Tuesday May 1, 2012

 "American Homecomings" tells these stories in a multimedia format using stories, videos, photos, data, interactivity and more.
 It will also take advantage of today's fluid nature of storytelling by providing frequent updates so that readers can follow the soldiers on their journeys.

 In addition to telling soldiers' stories, "American Homecomings" also features links to bloggers from around the country who write on military affairs and Iraq and Afghanistan war veterans.
 It will also be a venue for friends and family to write remembrances of loved ones or for veterans to share emotional memories.
 The site will also relevant news stories -- from both Digital First Media properties and other news organizations -- that touch on topics of importance to returning veterans.
-Finally, the site will keep abreast of the best essays and aggregate interesting books, movies and documentaries about this war and the people fighting it.

 "This is a very important story to tell, one we thought was the perfect subject for our first DFM-wide project," said Jim Brady, editor-in-chief of Digital First Media.
 "Individually, our newspapers and websites have very strong voices in their communities, but we felt that we could even more powerfully tell this story by combining efforts across the country.
 This will be the first of many projects we will produce this way, and we're excited about it."